 Otherwise known as the mere exposure effect.
 The more shoppers see your brand, the easier it will be for them to recognise it and therefore, the more popular they will perceive it.
 The more people perceive it as popular, the more the bandwagon effect takes over, snowballing into increased sales.

 Dominate conservation - be talked about

 Give shoppers and consumers reasons to 'jump on the bandwagon' - involve your brand in their wider conversation, such as on social media.
 The bandwagon effect is in full force on social platforms, with influencers making millions from becoming trendsetters and getting others to follow suit.

 Appear trusted - build credibility

 This is perhaps easier to implement in online sales platforms, but where possible, feature customer testimonials and company logos to showcase happy customers.
 Also, highlight key statistics to support case studies and prove your value.

-The Bandwagon Effect is a powerful cognitive bias.
+The bandwagon effect is a powerful cognitive bias.
 One that offers your brand the chance to grow through perceived popularity.
-The Bandwagon Effect may have its ups and downs though as in-store activity can undermine it.
-For example, straight after the mid-afternoon ‘rumble’ shoppers can’t tell what products have been selling well.
+It may have its ups and downs though as in-store activity can undermine it.